-Some first-time growers often mistaken the hooded pitcher, Sarracenia minor, as a cobra plant (Darlingtonia californica).
+Some first-time growers mistake the distinctive hooded pitcher, Sarracenia minor, for the cobra plant, Darlingtonia californica.

 Both plants have a hood that hides the opening of the pitcher.
 Their

 leaves also have light spots on the back, which trick insects into going further inside the trap.
 Fortunately, Sarracenia minor is